 - The current state of the personal finance segment

-- Why financial companies develop AI-driven personal finance assistants
+- Why financial companies develop AI apps for finance management and AI-driven personal finance assistants

 - The main features of an AI-powered personal financial app

-- The key benefits of AI technology in personal financial management
+- The key benefits of artificial intelligence finance applications for financial management

 - Examples of AI-powered financial assistants